CrunchyData/postgres-operator/hugo/content/Design/olm.md

 ### RBAC

-To support multiple namespace watching, the Operator deployment process changes a bit.
+To support multiple namespace watching, the Operator deployment process changes a bit from 3.X releases.

 Each namespace to be watch requires its own copy of the pgo-backrest-repo-config Secret.
-There is a script called deploy-for-each-namespace.sh that is required to be run for each namespace that will be watched.
+When you run the install-rbac.sh script, it now iterates through the list of namespaces to be watched and creates this Secret into each of those namespaces.

+If after an initial execution of install-rbac.sh, you need to add a new namespace, you will need to run the create-pgo-backrest-ssh-secret.sh script for that new namespace.

 ## Operator Hub